MetaProvide/ComeAgainQuestionMark/README.md

 # ComeAgainQuestionMark
 Video-To-Text tool for MetaProvide

+# Requirements
+- Python3
+- Poetry

 # How to use
 1. Clone repo `git clone https://github.com/MetaProvide/ComeAgainQuestionMark.git` or download zip
-2. Run command `pip install -r requirements.txt` (recommend to use virtualenv)
+2. Run command `cd ComeAgainQuestionMark && poetry install` to install dependencies
-3. Place any video file `example_video.mp4` in `VideoInput` directory
-4. Run command `python3 main.py example_video.mp4 example_video_transcribed.txt`
+4. Run command `poetry run python3 comeAgainQuestionMark [path-to-video] [path-to-output-text]`
-5. Navigate to `TextOutput` directory and find you transcribed text
+5. Open file `[path-to-output-text]` to see your results

-# Quick Demo
+# Quick *old* Demo
 ![](assets/demo.gif)

-# Requirements
-- python3.3+
-- ffmpeg

 # Note
 This script is using Google Speech Recognition Engine in the background.